Dolphin's Barn

-Dolphin's Barn is an inner city suburb of Dublin, Ireland, situated on the Southside of the city in the Dublin 8, and partially in the Dublin 12, postal district.
+Dolphin's Barn is an inner suburb of Dublin, Ireland, situated on the Southside of the city in the Dublin 8, and partially in the Dublin 12 postal district.

 Etymology

 The district's English name may derive from an Anglo-Norman family named Dolphyn who owned a storehouse there in medieval times.
 However it could also derive from its more ancient name of Carnán Cluana Úi Dhunchada (the little cairn of the meadow of the Úi Dhunchada) or its shortened version of Carn Úi Dhunchada (the cairn of the Úi Dhunchada), anglicised as "Dunphy's Cairn" and ending as "Dolphin's Barn".
 The Úi Dhunchada were one of the three branches of the Úi Dúnlainge dynasty from which came most of the Kings of Leinster from the 5th to the 11th century AD.

 Location and access

 Surrounding areas include The Liberties, Inchicore, Islandbridge, Kilmainham and Crumlin.

-Features
+History

 The Grand Canal passes through the centre of the locality under Dolphin's Barn Bridge.
 The City Watercourse historically passed through the area to get to the City Basin.

+In 1958, the first branch of Irish music retailer Dolphin Discs was established in the suburb, later branching into a record label named Dolphin Records.